schwanbeck/YSMR/README.md

 + list save length interval : 10000
 	+ Minimal length of tracking result object list before it will be stored on disc.
 	+ Accepts an integer value.
-+ force tracking.ini fps settings : False
-	+ When set to True, the frames per second specified in tracking.ini under basic recording settings:
-	'frames per second' will be used instead of the fps information provided by the video file.
-	+ Accepts 'True' or 'False'.

 ##### ADVANCED TRACK DATA ANALYSIS SETTINGS
 + maximal consecutive holes : 5